Search this catalogue

 Babson House

-View related Fitz Henry Lane catalog entries (5) »
+View related Fitz Henry Lane catalogue entries (5) »

 Traditionally known as the Babson-Alling House, this two-and-a-half-story gambrel-roofed structure was constructed in 1740 for Joseph Allen, Jr., a successful merchant and land owner, and his family.
 It is located at what was once Gloucester’s Town Green, the center of civic and religious life during the Colonial era.
 The gable end of the house sits parallel to Washington Street and the front façade faces south.
 By Lane’s time, the house was occupied by the Babson family; the fields surrounding it were given over to haying, gardens, and grazing of cows.
 Shortly before Nathaniel Babson's death in 1863, ownership of the Babson House was taken over by Maria and Emma's uncle, Gustavus Babson (1820–97).
-The house remains privately owned.
+The Babson House is now owned by the Cape Ann Museum.

 – Martha Oaks (May, 2015)